-Six legs vs eight legs
+Six legs vs. eight legs

 Wings and antennae

 Spiders don’t need this sort of protective headwear when they are the main predator in their territory.
-Insects feel disturbances in their antennae as a sign of what is around them, such as threats.
+Insects feel disturbances in their antennae as signs of what is around them, such as threats.
 Spiders, however, wait for vibrations in their webs and the hairs on their bodies.
 We will talk more about webs later.

 Spiders don’t go through anything nearly as complex.
-Adults lay multiple eggs, often in a secure silken nest, and these hatch out into spiderlings.
+Adults lay multiple eggs, often in a secure silken nest, and these hatch into spiderlings.
 These babies will grow and develop into mature adults and eventually mate and produce their own young.

 A standard tool in the spider’s arsenal is the web.
 While there are silkworms that produce silk strands, and other insects that can make their clever materials, few do so in the same way as the spider.
 These webs are often incredible feats of structural engineering as well.
 The web’s tensile strength is such that it will hold its shape in the wind and not break when large prey flies into it.